Jury selection set to begin for Bella Vista man charged with raping, killing 6-year-old son

 BENTON COUNTY, Ark.
-(KNWA) — Jury selection is set to begin on Tuesday in the new murder trial for a Bella Vista man accused of raping and killing his 6-year-old son.
+(KFTA) — Jury selection is set to begin on Tuesday in the new murder trial for a Bella Vista man accused of raping and killing his 6-year-old son.

 It’s the second trial for Mauricio Torres, previously sentenced to death in November 2016 after he was found guilty of capital murder and first-degree battery in the death of his son, 6-year-old Isaiah Torres.